Convergence of Natural Policy Gradient for a Family of Infinite-State Queueing MDPs: Results

-With respect to \citet{even-dar_online_2009}, combining that paper's Algorithm 4 (MDP Experts) with its Algorithm 1 (Weighted Majority) results in exactly the Natural Policy Gradient algorithm, and the paper's Theorem~4.1 proves that NPG converges to the optimal policy in the finite-state average-reward setting, with convergence rate $O(1/\sqrt{T})$.
+With respect to Even-Dar et al. \cite{even-dar_online_2009}, combining that paper's Algorithm 4 (MDP Experts) with its Algorithm 1 (Weighted Majority) results in exactly the Natural Policy Gradient algorithm, and the paper's Theorem~4.1 proves that NPG converges to the optimal policy in the finite-state average-reward setting, with convergence rate $O(1/\sqrt{T})$.
 To prove this theorem, the paper assumes that there exists some finite mixing time $\tau$ for all policies $\pi$.
-Intuitively, this assumption states that every policy takes the system state to a distribution becomes near the policy's stationary distribution in at most $O(\tau)$ steps.
-In a finite-state MDP, this is a reasonable assumption: For reasonable policies, $\tau$ might be exponential in $|S|$ at worst.
-In contrast, in an infinite-state MDP with infinite diameter, such as the queueing systems we consider in \cref{sec:queueing}, it is plainly false.
+Intuitively, this assumption states that for every policy and every initial system state, the system evolves to a state distribution near the policy's stationary distribution in at most $O(\tau)$ steps.
+In a finite-state MDP, this is a reasonable assumption: For reasonable policies, $\tau$ might be exponential in $\vert S \vert$ at worst.
+In contrast, in a queueing system with unbounded queue length and bounded completion rate, this assumption is plainly false.
 No policy can achieve a finite mixing time, much less all policies.

-\citet{murthy_convergence_2023} prove that the NPG algorithm converges to the optimal policy in the finite-state average-reward setting at rate $O(1/T)$.
+Murthy and Srikant \cite{murthy_convergence_2023} prove that the NPG algorithm converges to the optimal policy in the finite-state average-reward setting at rate $O(1/T)$.
 To do so, the paper assumes that there exists some uniform lower bound $\Delta$ on the relative state probability of an arbitrary policy and of the optimal policy, in stationarity:

 In a finite-state MDP, this is a reasonable assumption: As long as $d_\pi$ places nonzero probability on every state $s$, the assumption will be satisfied.
 In contrast, in an infinite-state MDP, $d_\pi(s)/d_*(s)$ will approach zero as we look at more and more states $s$, for almost all policies $\pi$.
 Restricting to a class of policies $\pi$ where $d_\pi(s)/d_*(s)$ remains bounded away from zero would require advance knowledge of the optimal policy $\pi^*$.